 MUST READ -> On Being a Mentor and Being Mentored

 Pros and cons of storage snapshots as a data protection solution by @dellock6.
 When your array vendor is telling you that their snapshots eliminate the need for backups, it is important to understand what you might be getting into.
-Nice
+Nice Defense in Depth approach, array snapshots provide a layer of protection but they may not (more likely do not) eliminate the need for backups.

 If you are looking into the VCP-NV (Network Virtualization) @pmcsharry over at Elastic Sky has put together some good study resources for VCP-NV including some practice tests.